Career Diversity for Historians

 With the publication of the report by L. Maren Wood and Robert B. Townsend in December 2013, we have completed the first stage of our research to discover what work historians already do in our society.
 Upcoming stages in the research agenda will help us to understand how the different components of doctoral curricula-including coursework, teaching, and the dissertation-relate to work that PhDs beyond the professoriate, as well as what aspects of existing curricula should be strengthened.

-In keeping with existing AHA policies in favor of transparency among PhD programs, we will be soon be launching a new service to assist program administrators in providing appropriate, comparable data on alumni career paths.
+In keeping with existing AHA policies in favor of transparency among PhD programs, we have launched a new service to assist program administrators in providing appropriate, comparable data on alumni career paths.

 More On This Initiative